AlexRiosJ/rust_mt_web_server/README.md

 }
 ```

-You gan interact with three request:
+You can interact with three request:
 * GET /
 * GET /sleep
 * Other (this returns back a 404 NOT FOUND error). e.g.: `127.0.0.1/test`